 - 1. EXTRACT THE DRILL MOTOR AND A 1-INCH DRILL BIT - 2.
 DRILL ACCESS HOLES IN THE ALUMINUM COVER TO ALLOW SPREADER INSERTION - 3.
 EXTRACT THE SPREADER, INSERT INTO THE ALUMINUM SKIN AND OPEN THE SKIN TO ALLOW INSERTION OF THE JACK - 4.
 REPOSITION THE VEHICLE TO ALLOW USE OF THE JACK - 5.
 EXTRACT THE JACK, INSERT, AND SPREAD APART THE ALUMINUM RIBS ALLOWING REMOVAL OF THE "FLIGHT RECORDER " - 6.
 EXTRACT THE IMPACT WRENCH AND SOCKET AND REMOVE THE %-INCH BOLT FROM THE "FLIGHT RECORDER" - 7.
-ATTACH A BUOY-LINE TO THE "FLIGHT RECORDER" AND REMOVE IT FROM THE TEST FIXTURE USING THE MANIPULATOR - EXTRACT THE CABLE-CUTTER AND CUT THE ELECTRICAL CABLE ATTACHED TO THE "FLIGHT RECORDER" 8. - 9.
-EXTRACT THE SYNTHETIC LINE-CUTTER AND CUT THE 1-INCH NYLON LINE ATTACHED TO THE "FLIGHT RECORDER" RELEASING IT TO FLOAT TO THE SURFACE manned submersibles have limited dive times, the impact of the task or mission to be performed on the battery supply of the vehicle is quite important, especially when considering the amount of time and power required to dive to 6100-m (20 000-ft) depths.
+ATTACH A BUOY-LINE TO THE "FLIGHT RECORDER" AND REMOVE IT FROM THE TEST FIXTURE USING THE MANIPULATOR - EXTRACT THE CABLE-CUTTER AND CUT THE ELECTRICAL CABLE ATTACHED TO THE "FLIGHT RECORDER" - EXTRACT THE SYNTHETIC LINE-CUTTER AND CUT THE 1-INCH NYLON LINE ATTACHED TO THE "FLIGHT RECORDER" RELEASING IT TO FLOAT TO THE SURFACE

-Fig. 9.
-Simulated flight recorder recovery scenario.
+Fig. 10 Simulated "flight recorder" recovery scenario